BioInfoAPS/BioInfoAPS.github.io/_optionals/01-more_unix.md

 ### Writing a script

-A typical unix script looks like this:
+A typical UNIX script looks like this:

 ~~~
 #!/bin/sh